Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 Go Deeper

-Chapter 7 of This Is Server Country examines why communities often discover projects too late, how the approval process works, and what reforms could give residents a more meaningful voice.
-The chapter includes detailed case studies of communities that successfully organized in response to data center proposals.
+Chapter 7 of This Is Server Country examines why communities often discover projects too late and what reforms could give residents a more meaningful voice.
+Includes case studies of successful community organizing.

 Learn more about the book